jasongoodwin/topics/README.md

 This project is a demonstration, not intended for production use.
 See REDIS if you need something similar as the channels and pub/sub features are well developed.

+## Status
+This project was built to get me back into rust as it's been a few months.
+It has some notes on rust usage hard won from a lot of days and nights building.
+I've done some cool things with rust like build a distributed backend for Indradb.
+It has a steep initial learning curve but it's become my favorite language.

+It's still a work in progress and needs some refactoring to allow testing.
+Specifically, the threads and "codec" section of the code can be factored and covered.
+Testing and a client is the next step.

 # Usage
 The server listens on `0.0.0.0:8889` by default, or you can pass in a single argument when starting the application:
 `cargo run 127.0.0.1:7777`